All Episodes

 They are fundraisers.

-So $300 for a band-aid because hospitals are trying to cover the uncovered costs imposed on them by government.
+So $300 for a band-aid, because hospitals are trying to cover the uncovered costs imposed on them by government.

-They have to, by as a matter of law, provide care for people who can't pay, such as illegal aliens.
+They have to, as a matter of law, provide care for people who can't pay, such as illegal aliens.

 That's just one example.

-They have to cover insurance against lawsuits.
+They have to cover insurance against lawsuits, just as doctors do with medical malpractice.

 And these lawsuits, by the way, are filed by another liberal group, tort lawyers, trial lawyers.